 - Have a regular daily routine.

 - Be sure that your loved one is always with a caring and patient adult.

 - Try to identify when your loved one may wander.
-Choose an activity that may help to distract him and lower his anxiety.
+Choose an activity that may help to distract and lower anxiety.

-- Reassure your loved one.
-Tell him that he is in the right place.
+- Reassure your loved one that he or she is in the right place.

 - Make sure that your neighbors are aware that your loved one may attempt to wander.

 How Can You Be Prepared for Wandering?

 As much as you want to prevent wandering, you also want to be ready in case it does happen:

 - Program important numbers into your phone, such as your neighbors' phone number and the numbers of family members and friends who can help in case of an emergency.